Policy Forum for Wales

 This conference focuses on next steps for transport policy in Wales.

-It will be a timely opportunity for policymakers and stakeholders to discuss progress and the outlook for the devolved Government’s 20-year Llwybr Newydd, the Wales Transport Strategy 2021, with the new First Minister highlighting connecting communities as one of her administration’s top priorities.
+It will be a timely opportunity for policymakers and stakeholders to discuss progress and the outlook for the devolved Government’s 20-year Llwybr Newydd: the Wales Transport Strategy 2021, with the new First Minister highlighting connecting communities as one of her administration’s top priorities, as well as the recent Budget announcing £1.7bn for the Welsh Government aimed at enabling investment into areas including transport.

-With the FM’s aim to drive progress on transforming Welsh railways, delegates will discuss priorities for improving reliability and affordability of transport services, including improving accessibility for rural residents, and designing an interlinked system.
-The future for collaboration with the UK government for improved cross-border rail service will also be discussed, following the Welsh administration’s manifesto pledge to work with Great British Railways and the proposed new Passenger Authority.
+With the FM’s aim to drive progress on transforming Welsh railways, delegates will discuss priorities for improving reliability and affordability of transport services, including improving accessibility for rural residents and designing an interlinked system.
+The future for collaboration with the UK Government for improved cross-border rail service will also be discussed, looking at how the Welsh Government will work with Great British Railways, with proposals for a Wales and Borders business unit within Great British Railways - GBR Cymru - and the proposed new Passenger Authority.

 We expect discussion on the way forward for addressing high service cancellation rates and low passenger satisfaction scores, along with concerns relating to the performance of Transport for Wales highlighted in the May 2024 report by Welsh Parliament’s CCEIC.
-Areas for discussion also include what to look out for in responses to key issues in the first Wales National Travel Survey in ten years, which is due to be published at the end of the year.
+Areas for discussion also include key issues arising from the first Wales National Travel Survey in ten years, which is due to be published at the end of the year.

 The agenda also includes a focus on decarbonisation and priorities for transport infrastructure, assessing what will be needed to ensure that it is safe, well-maintained and future-proofed against climate change, as well as options for overcoming delays and achieving value for money on major projects.

-Looking at the transition to decarbonised transport, delegates will consider practical measures, public messaging, and priorities for improving accessibility of electric vehicles.
+Looking at the transition to decarbonised transport, delegates will consider practical measures, public messaging and priorities for improving accessibility of electric vehicles.
 It will be an opportunity to discuss key issues emerging from the Government’s current consultation on amending regulations to ensure charging points are included in new buildings and buildings undergoing major renovations.
-Opportunities for further policy development will also be consider, and incentives to accelerate adoption of EVs recommended by the CCC in 2023.
+Opportunities for further policy development will also be considered, as well as incentives to accelerate the adoption of EVs recommended by the CCC in 2023.

 Overall, areas for discussion include: